As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

-If you’re looking for the best bird bath for your yard, it’s a good idea to consider all the different types available first.
-You can decide which type you want in your yard, and then you can look for bird baths within that specific category.
+If you’re looking for the best bird bath for your yard, it’s a good idea to consider all the available types first.
+You can decide which type you want in your yard and look for bird baths within that specific category.

 There are three basic types of bird baths.
 These would be pedestals, dishes, and heated bird baths.
-There are other categories as well, but these are the three primary categories.
+There are other categories, but these are the three primary categories.

 Any of the following three categories can also come in fountain form.
 A fountain bird bath features moving water, such as a gravity-powered dripping fountain, bubbler, or spray.
-The movement of the water and the noise that it creates can be perfect for attracting birds all on its own.
+The water’s movement and the noise it creates can be perfect for attracting birds all on its own.

 The pedestal bird bath is probably what you think of when you think of a bird bath.
 This is the classic design.
-It has a base that’s basically like a post, with an elevated dish on top.
+It has a base, like a post, with an elevated dish.